howtomakeaturn/tempfornow/README.md

 * Components are all provided by the Modules.
 CMS itself provides as less stuff as possible.
 * Components provided by the CMS should be optional rather than required for creating new modules.
 * Each module should provide 'one' laravel-style facade wrapping all the details to make it easier for developers to use.
+* Each module should provide 'interfaces' in Contracts folder so other developers can understand and extend it easily.

 Considering:
 * NoSQL is more flexibile.